gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ## GitHub Enterprise and GitLab Self-Managed Integration

-GitLens+ offers a richer integration with GitHub Enterprise and GitLab Self-Managed.
+GitLens Pro offers a richer integration with GitHub Enterprise and GitLab Self-Managed.

 Once authenticated, GitLens will enrich GitHub Enterprise or GitLab Self-Managed autolinks in the hovers.
 You’ll see your GitHub Enterprise or GitLab Self-Managed avatar, links to related pull requests, along with a footnote of the pull request or issue details.
 You’ll see similar details from the Sidebar views for any commit or branch associated with a pull  request or issue.